-Understanding resume parsing is not that difficult if you’ve already been working in the recruitment sector for years.
+Understanding resume parsing isn’t all that complicated, especially if you’ve been in the recruitment space for a while.

 So, let’s get ready to feel like: